March Madness Brackets Guide

 Matchups #1 vs. #16 and #2 vs. #15: How bold do you want to be?

-To start with, finalize your #1 seeds to the next round.
+To start with, finalize your #1 seeds for the next round.
 There has never been a 16 seed that has won since the bracket moved to 64 teams in 1985.
-The 15 seeds are have won just four times since 1985 (in over 100 games) which means you are pretty safe putting the #2 seeds through.
+The 15 seeds have won just four times since 1985 (in over 100 games), which means you are pretty safe putting the #2 seeds through.

 Matchups: #3 vs. #14 and #4 vs. #13: 90% is pretty darn big!

-Moving on past the #1 and #2 seeds, you now have two possible directions in which to move.
+Moving past the #1 and #2 seeds, you now have two possible directions to move.
 One way to go is to pick a few upsets with the best chance of turning Cinderella and hope they pan out.
-Or you pick every upset so you are able to brag to your friends that you selected the upsets in the early rounds and let them laugh at you when you have no one left come the Final 4 (where the points add up).
-I believe that it is best to have a few teams in mind and not to go over-board on upsets.
+Or you pick every upset so you can brag to your friends that you selected the upsets in the early rounds and let them laugh at you when no one has left come the Final 4 (where the points add up).
+It is best to have a few teams in mind and not go overboard on upsets.
 For this reason, as long as it doesn't conflict with your Final Four predictions, I recommend you fill in the #3 and #4 seeds to win their games.
-The reason for this is that the #1, #2, #3 and #4 seeds have won about 90% of the time since 1985.
-As I have said, there is a good chance one of these teams will lose in the first round but since that is so hard to predict, the odds are in your favor to have them all move on after the first round.
-By moving all these teams to the next round, the possible number of brackets drops all the way down to just 140,737,425,855,328.
+This is because the #1, #2, #3, and #4 seeds have won about 90% of the time since 1985.
+As I have said, there is a good chance one of these teams will lose in the first round, but since that is so hard to predict, the odds are in your favor of having them all move on after the first round.
+By moving all these teams to the next round, the possible number of brackets drops to just 140,737,425,855,328.
 This is clearly a high number but significantly lower than the original number we started with.

 These pairings are the hardest to call.
-The most upsets come within these ranges and here's where your bracket is made or broken.
-The #5 vs. #12 has historically provided some of the greatest and most consistent upsets in the tournament.
-Nearly every year we see one or more #5 seeds losing.
+The most upsets come within these ranges, and here's where your bracket is made or broken.
+The #5 vs. #12 has historically provided some of the tournament's greatest and most consistent upsets.
+Nearly every year, we see one or more #5 seeds losing.
 Sometimes it's two or three.
 The trick is identifying which #12(s) will be the ones to pull off the upset.

-The 7-10 and 8-9 match ups are pretty much toss ups any way you look at them.
-Since 1985, #7 seeds have won about 60% of the time and #8 seeds have won about 45% of the time.
-That being said, it will take more than just picking a "higher seed" to overcome the average fan selecting their bracket winners.
+The 7-10 and 8-9 matchups are pretty much toss-ups any way you look at them.
+Since 1985, #7 seeds have won about 60% of the time, and #8 seeds have won about 45% of the time.
+That said, it will take more than just picking a "higher seed" to overcome the average fan selecting their bracket winners.

 Second Round

 In this round, the rate of straight-up wins by underdogs is 5% higher than in the tournament as a whole.
 Sunday is the day for underdogs in this round, as the lower seeds have hit nearly 50% in recent years!
 The biggest challenge has been faced by the #2 seeds squaring off with a #10 seed.
-In this situation, #2 seeds have actually posted a lost record in recent years.
+In this situation, #2 seeds have posted a lost record recently.
 But, when a #2 faces a #7, they win at an expected clip.
-If you have a match-up of a #2 vs. #10 in this round, you may want to give strong consideration to the lower seed.
-The Cinderella candidates emerge from the #10, #11 and #12 seeds in this round.
-These teams after winning their first-round games have hit close to 50% this round to advance to the sweet 16.
+If you have a match-up of a #2 vs. #10 in this round, you may want to consider the lower seed strongly.
+The Cinderella candidates emerge from the #10, #11, and #12 seeds in this round.
+After winning their first-round games, these teams have hit close to 50% this round to advance to the Sweet 16.

-When making your Sweet 16 picks, keep in mind that it is rare to see all #1 seeds reach the Elite Eight.
+When making your Sweet 16 picks, remember that it is rare to see all #1 seeds reach the Elite Eight.
 It has happened only a handful of times since the tournament began.
-These matchups are comprised by about 25% #1 vs #2 seeds and close to 20% are #1 vs #3 seeds.
+These matchups are comprised of about 25% #1 vs #2 seeds, and close to 20% are #1 vs #3 seeds.
 Only about one tournament in every ten has seen both teams in these matchups that are both #4 seeds or lower.
-About two-thirds of #1 seeds reach the Elite Eight and about three-eighths of #2 seeds reach the Elite Eight.
+About two-thirds of #1 seeds reach the Elite Eight, and about three-eighths of #2 seeds reach the Elite Eight.
 The history shows that about 67% of the Elite Eight teams are either #1, #2, or #3 seeds.
-The rest of the teams are pretty balanced from higher seeds, but mostly in the #4-10 range.
-So you should consider having one match-up of #1 vs #2, and likely another #1 vs #3.
-You should also think about having four or five teams seeded in the #1-#3 range advancing to the Elite Eight.
+The rest of the teams are pretty balanced from higher seeds but mainly in the #4-10 range.
+So you should consider having one match-up of #1 vs. #2 and likely another #1 vs. #3.
+You should consider having four or five teams seeded in the #1-#3 range advancing to the Elite Eight.

-Once the tournament reaches this round, the upsets drop-off significantly.
-This round has seen large underdogs (defined as being 4 seeds or more lower than their opponent) pull off the upset only about 15% of the time.
-Accordingly, it would not be in your best interest to try and advance one of these teams past this round unless you have a really good reason - otherwise, you are fighting an 85% trend.
+Once the tournament reaches this round, the upsets drop off significantly.
+This round has seen large underdogs (four-plus seeds lower than their opponent) pull off the upset only about 15% of the time.
+Accordingly, it would not be in your best interest to try and advance one of these teams past this round unless you have a good reason - otherwise, you are fighting an 85% trend.

 Final Four and National Championship

-For my exact thoughts on the bracket and my full March Madness Bracket predictions, my Final Four picks and my National Championship pick, you can order my filled-out bracket in March here.
+For my exact thoughts on the bracket and my full March Madness Bracket predictions, Final Four picks, and National Championship pick, you can order my filled-out bracket in March here.

 Check out my other free March Madness Picks resources.